Function Theory on Tetrablock: Realization, Interpolation, Extension and Toeplitz Corona Theorem: Introduction

-In this paper, we introduce a suitable Schur–Agler class associated with the tetrablock (see Definition \ref{Schur-Agler class}) and establish a realization theorem for this class (see Theorem \ref{realization theorem}).
-Furthermore, we present a version of the Nevanlinna–Pick interpolation theorem, the Toeplitz corona theorem, and an extension theorem.
-The structure of the paper is as follows:
+In this paper, we introduce a Schur–Agler type class associated with the tetrablock (see Definition \ref{Schur-Agler class}) and establish a realization theorem (Theorem \ref{realization theorem}) for this class.
+Furthermore, we present an appropriate version of the Nevanlinna–Pick interpolation theorem (Theorem \ref{interpolation theorem}), extension theorem (Theorem \ref{extension theorem}), and the Toeplitz corona theorem (Theorem \ref{Toeplitzcoronatheorem1}).

-In Section \ref{S2}, we compile the necessary results to establish Theorem \ref{realization theorem}.
-First we prove a representation of a kernel in $\CDF$ for any subset $F$ of $\mathbb E.$ (see Proposition \ref{decompositionresult}).
-We then show that if a self-adjoint function on $\mathbb E$, when Schur-multiplied by any admissible kernel, is positive semi-definite, then it can be represented in terms of elements in $\CDE$ and $\PKE$ (see Theorem \ref{keytheorem}).
-In order to prove this, we establish a couple of lemmas concerning a specific class of positive semi-definite matrices (see Lemma \ref{onfiniteset}, Lemma \ref{nonemptyinterior}).
-Further, we define unitary colligation associated with a function $f :\mathbb E\rar \mathbb C$ (see Definition \ref{unitarycolligation}).
-We then establish a few results pertaining unitary colligation (see Lemma \ref{properties of SA}, Lemma \ref{simplerep}).